THE HISTORY OF SHOTOKAN KARATE

 THE HISTORY OF PERRO SHOTOKAN KARATE

-In addition to traditional training, Perro Shotokan Karate recognizes the "art" in martial art, and has developed specialized training courses for performers in television and film looking to expand their resume with expertise in stunt fighting.
+Perro Shotokan Karate also recognizes the "art" in martial art, and has developed specialized training courses for performers in television and film looking to expand their resume with expertise in stunt fighting.
 These film-specific courses begin with a practical foundation, but are designed for the performer looking for scene-specific techniques for television and film.

 DEDICATION TO FORM

 POWER & SPEED

 REALISTIC & PRACTICAL SPARRING